Sep9

 Teaches no matter how spiritual we become or how knowledgeable we become, we will never have it all together.
 We will always fall short.

-There’s a story about a church who gave a man a ribbon for being the most humblest person.
-As soon as he put it on the took it away.
+There’s a story about a Church who gave a man a ribbon for being the most humblest person.
+As soon as he put it on they took it away.

 Humbling oneself is the most difficult thing to do for both the Saint and the Sinner.
+It is not a quality that comes easily and natural to people like us.
 Humility is something you must work at.
-Humility is not arbitrary asceticism or a phony false modesty.
-Or something you wear or put on superficially, which often times comes off phony and shallow.
-But the acceptance of an inferior position.
+Humility is not something you wear or put on superficially.
+One of the great enemies of real humanity is trying to wear it, trying to put it on, which often comes off as phony and shallow.
+Humility is the acceptance of an inferior position.
 Humility is not a abstract virtue as being meek and modest.
 Humility is not self-deprecation, self-hatred, or thinking less of yourself.
 C. S. Lewis was quoted as saying: “Humility is not thinking less of yourself, it’s thinking of yourself less.
 Humility doesn’t mean hiding your gifts and talents, or believing your worthless and can’t do anything good.
 Humility isn’t a sign of weakness in allowing yourself to be doormats and pushed around.
 Humility is not inactivity in sitting on the sidelines and playing it safe.
 Humility isn’t being reserved. unopinionated, or you can’t voice your opinion when someone asks.
 Humility is about serving and thinking about others more than yourself.
 Humility is submission and utter dependance on God.
 Humility is embracing humble circumstances and be associated with those of low estate.
 Humility is knowing ones spiritual poverty and bankruptcy before God.
 Humility is seeing ones continual need of God’s mercy and grace.

-We wished we could say that when Jesus finished His teaching here it settled the issue.
-No more arguing about it.
+We wished we could say that after Jesus finished His teaching here it settled the issue.
+No more arguing about who’s the greatest.
 But we know that’s not true, in fact when Jesus predicts His death for a second time we find the mother of James & John requesting that one of her sons sit on Jesus’ right and one on His left in His Kingdom.-(Matt.
 20:17-28)

 -